Freelancers Vs. Video Editing Companies - Which Is Better for Outsourcing Video Editing?

 The answer, unfortunately, is: It varies.

 Yes, you can find freelance editors working for $15 or less per hour.
 The quality of work in this price range, though, is often doubtful.
-On average, you can expect video editors to charge around $42 per hour for solid services.
+On average, you can expect video editors to charge around $42/h for solid services.

 In comparison, video editing companies usually offer different editing services, package deals, and subscriptions.
-In some instances basic jump-cut edits for single YouTube videos start at $50, while monthly subscription packages range from $350 to $1,500.
+A basic jump-cut edit for a single YouTube video might come in at $50, though you’ll rarely find a complete edit for under $150.

-Generally speaking, the pricing of video editing companies is more predictable, making it easier to budget.
-Freelancers, for example, might get stuck for a few more hours than expected on a particularly complex edit and charge you accordingly, while companies include the extra time in their package deals.
+Generally speaking, video editing company pricing is more predictable, making it easier to budget.
+That’s because they can average out the time spend editing for their package deals.
+A freelancer, on the other hand, might need a few more hours than expected on a complex edit, and will charge you accordingly.

 Video editing companies are the safer bet.

-Overall, video editing companies are the safer choice, especially if you’re outsourcing your editing for the first time, or are just getting started in content creation.
+Overall, a video editing company is the safer choice, especially if you’re outsourcing your editing for the first time, or are just getting started in content creation.

-However, if you get lucky and find an amazing freelance editor who’s taking on new clients, you might also want to opt for working with them, and paying them a retainer.
+However, if you get lucky and find an amazing freelance editor who’s taking on new clients, you might also want to opt for working with them.
+To ensure they’re available for you, though, consider paying them a retainer.